Depth Range: 112-384 feet (34-117 m)

 In the 1980’s, treasure salvage operators laid claim to a supposed Spanish Galleon on Bright Bank, and salvors have been exploiting/exploring the bank since that time.
 This has caused tremendous destruction to the coral boulders on the crest of the bank and left excavation pits 10-13 feet (3-4 m) deep.
-Sanctuary regulations would prohibit this type of activity, whereas existing federal regulations do not.
+Sanctuary regulations prohibit this type of activity, whereas other federal regulations did not.

 The deeper areas at Bright Bank include extensive coralline algae and deep coral habitat, including some hard corals.
 Extensive fields of algae (Codium sp.) have also been documented.